vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Storage/The-Storage-State-Machine-typ.md

 The Main SM must then provide, with its request, all data the Storage SM needs in order to correctly update the value $V_{\mathbf{old}}$.
 That is; the root of the SMT, the key-bits for navigation to the leaf, the Remaining Key, the leaf level, the old value and the new value, and all relevant siblings.

-Typically, the Storage SM Executor has to first navigate the tree to the leaf storing the value $V_{\mathbf{old}}$.
-Once the value is located, the Storage SM Executor will then do following three things, simultaneously;
+Typically, the Main SM will have navigated the tree to the leaf storing the value $V_{\mathbf{old}}$ and done the computations, but now requires the Storage SM to repeat the same computations in a verifiable manner.
+The Storage SM Executor will then do the following three things, simultaneously;

 1. Reconstructs the corresponding key, $K_{\mathbf{0123}}$, from both the remaining key found at the leaf and key-bits used to navigate to the leaf.
 2. Ascertains that indeed the old value, $V_{\mathbf{old}}$, was included in the old root,